ABOUT LANGUAGE ACCESS

 Conferences and Events

 CLAC Events.
-The First Annual CLAC Conference (Invitation only) convened on April 21-24, 2013 in Salem, Mass.
-Find all the details here.
+The Second Annual CLAC Conference (Invitation only) convened on April 27-30, 2014 in Portland, Oregon.
+Please find all the details here.

 An online archive of the 2012 National Summit on Language Access in the Courts presentation materials and resources is available at www.ncsc.org/languagesummit